Glympse/glympse-journey-core/README.md

 	},
 	viewer: {
 		// various settings
-	},
-	adapter: {
-		// various settings
 	}
 }
 ```

-### `app` config options
+### `adapter` config options
-The GJC updates the application-level configuration during it's initialization
-process to provide a couple of helper references.
-They should be considered
-read-only, and aren't necessary for interaction with most of the functionality
-of the GJC:
+This section defines all of the options to pass in to the [Glympse Adapter]
+when it is instantiated.
+Please refer to the [Glympse Adapter] documentation
+for available options.

 ### `journey` config options